Jgalvani/angular-shop-site/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

+## Environment variables

+To use dotenv to load your environment variables create a .env file in the root directory then run npm start.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.